-Under the direction of Derek Mills, the Santa Clara men’s tennis program has grown to new heights as Mills starts his seventh season at SCU.
-Mills completed his sixth season as the Bronco head men’s tennis coach with the conclusion of the 2013 season, marking his 21st year of coaching at the youth and collegiate levels.
-Mills guided the Broncos to their first-ever NCAA Tournament in 2012 and he has developed Santa Clara into highly-ranked team on a national level as well as a perennial threat in the West Coast Conference.
+Under the direction of Derek Mills, the Santa Clara men’s tennis program has grown to new heights.
+Mills completed his seventh season as the Bronco head men’s tennis coach with the conclusion of the 2014 season, marking his 22nd year of coaching at the youth and collegiate levels.
+Mills guided the Broncos to their first-ever NCAA Tournament in 2012 and he has developed Santa Clara into a highly-ranked team on a national level as well as a perennial threat in the West Coast Conference and Northwest Region.

 Mills had an almost entirely freshmen squad at his disposal during the 2016 season.
 Despite its youth and rigorous schedule, Santa Clara finished with a regular season mark of 10-13 and had a shot at making the WCC Championships during the final weekend of regular season play.
 Now with 114 career victories at Santa Clara, Mills ranks second all-time in program history for coaching wins, 17 victories shy of Sean Burns who sits atop the list.

 Challenging 11 ranked opponents throughout the 2016 campaign, the Broncos were able to pull the upset against No. 66 Fresno State University and push a number of matches to competitive finishes.
 Five Bronco competitors ended the season with double-digit singles wins and both Robert Seby and Ashot Khacharyan earned WCC Singles Player of the Week honors once.